santi1s/Big-Data/Big-Data/Technical-Troubleshooting/Azure-Outages-&-Service-Impacting-Events/SIE-%2D-Service-Impacting-Event.md

 2. Update Manager about the outage and send out communication to the team every time that a communication is sent to the customers

    - Email to Global Technology DL
-     - Big Data: Open Source: bdopensource@microsoft.com
-     - Big Data: Data Movement: bddatamovement@microsoft.com
+     - Data Movement: bddatamovement@microsoft.com
-     - Big Data: Databases: bddatabase@microsoft.com
+     - Databases: bddatabase@microsoft.com
+     - HDInsight: csshdi@microsoft.com
+     - Spark: cssspark@microsoft.com

    - Optional if manager did not create: Create a chat in Teams and invite all relevant stakeholders, e.g., Mgrs., TAs, SEs, EEEs, IMs, etc.